mac-anthony/100daysofcode/css-tut/Readme.md

 Animation ShortHand:is a way we can do all our animations in just one property which is the animation property

-Animation Timing Functions: this determines the rate at which the element thats been animated kind of goes from point a to b
+Animation Timing Functions: this determines the rate at which the element thats been animated kind of goes from point a to b.

+Chaining Animations:we chain an animation or 2 or more animation together by just using the comma at the end of each animation before starting a new one

+Animating a Pop-up:

+Animating a Shopping Cart: